Man killed by semi while changing tire on side of road - NewsBreak

 Man killed by semi while changing tire on side of road

-PERRY TOWNSHIP, Ohio ( WJW ) – State troopers are investigating a semitrailer crash that killed a man on the side of a highway in Ohio on Monday afternoon.
+PERRY TOWNSHIP, Ohio (WJW) – State troopers are investigating a fatal crash that happened in Richland County Monday afternoon.

-According to the Ohio State Highway Patrol , the crash happened around 2:24 p.m. on Interstate 71 in Perry Township.Suspected overdoses kill 16 people in 3 days in Ohio
+According to the Ohio State Highway Patrol , the crash happened around 2:24 p.m. on Interstate 71 northbound at mile post 159 in Perry Township.Weekend arrests in Youngstown include gun charges, cannabis ‘Cheetos’ and cash

-According to state troopers, 65-year-old James Covrett, of Delaware, Ohio, was changing a tire on the disabled horse trailer he was hauling when a semitrailer truck went off the right side of the road, hitting Covrett and the horse trailer.
+According to state troopers, 65-year-old James Covrett, of Delaware, Ohio, was changing a tire on the disabled horse trailer he was hauling when a semi-truck went off the right side of the road, hitting Covrett and the trailer.

 Comments / 0